k2kobayashi/sprocket/docs/getting_start.md

 python initialize.py -2 SM1 TF1 16000
 ```
 where "-2" option indicates a flag to generate configure files for source and target speakers.
-By executing this scripts, speaker-dependent YAML file (e.g., conf/speaker/SM1.yml) and speaker-pair dependet YAML file (e.g., conf/pair/SM1-TF1.yml) are generated.
+By executing this scripts, speaker-dependent YAML file (e.g., conf/speaker/SM1.yml) and speaker-pair dependent YAML file (e.g., conf/pair/SM1-TF1.yml) are generated.

 ### 3. Modify F0 extraction range
-In order to achive better sound quality and conversion accuracy of the converted voice, it is necessary to designate appropreate parameters.
+In order to achieve better sound quality and conversion accuracy of the converted voice, it is necessary to designate appropriate parameters.
 In this step, we describe about how to define the F0 ranges.
-First you run following command to generated F0 histgrams.
+First you run following command to generated F0 histograms.

 ```
 python initialize.py -3 SM1 TF1 16000
 ```
-where "-3" option indicates a flag to generate F0 histgrams of the source and target speakers.
+where "-3" option indicates a flag to generate F0 histograms of the source and target speakers.
-After finishing this commands, you can find the histgrams in "conf/figure" directory.
+After finishing this commands, you can find the histograms in "conf/figure" directory.
-Here is a example figure in "conf/figure/SM1_f0histgram.png".
+Here is a example figure in "conf/figure/SM1_f0histogram.png".

 ![Example](./png/f0histogram_example.png)

 Based on this figure, you manually modify "minf0" and "maxf0" in speaker-dependent YAML file (e.g., conf/speaker/TF1.yml) in each speaker.